juniorrojas/algovivo/README.md

   <img src="media/anim.gif">
 </a>

 Instead of implementing simulations using explicit position update rules and manually computed forces, we can implement simulations using gradient-based optimization on differentiable energy functions and compute forces using automatic differentiation.
-Mass-spring systems are one of the simplest examples to demonstrate this.

 For example, AD can be used for [energy minimization](https://github.com/juniorrojas/hookean-springs-pytorch) and [numerical integration](https://github.com/juniorrojas/springs-integration-pytorch) for mass-spring systems.
 This repository contains an implementation with additional energy terms such as Neo-Hookean triangles, controllable muscles and friction, to simulate soft-bodied virtual creatures.
 The energy functions are implemented in C++, compiled to LLVM IR, differentiated with Enzyme AD, compiled to WASM, and wrapped as a JavaScript library.

 ## quickstart